 9. Your blog will morph and change and take on an identity all of it’s own.
 When I started out, I hardly ever wrote about writing.
 Now I do it all the time.
 Why?
 Because that’s what I do.
 Because people ask me questions and I like to answer them.
 Because the Friends of Fibro seem to like them.
 Because I spend so much of my time writing that it’s hard to overlook.
 And because blogs are best when they’re true to what’s going on in the blogger’s life.
 Which is why I haven’t written about my tomatoes this year.
 Crop failure.

 10. If you ask the blogging community a straight question, they will respond with a straight answer.
-So if you really DON’T want to know why a particular post was a dud, do not write a post like this one.
+So if you really DON’T want to know why a particular post was a dud, do not ask.

 11. Blogging has given me the kind of record of my family, my writing and my life that I would never have achieved without it.
 I’m not a journal keeper.
 I’m not a diarist.
 I am, however, a blogger.
 And I am so very grateful for those snippets of my day-to-day life.
 It’s amazing what you forget.
 (Vale Alla Hoo Hoo.)